What are the Contaminated Land Assessment Stages?

 Contaminated land assessment stages generally follow a phased approach.
 The investigation and remediation process is usually split into four separate ‘phases’:

-A preliminary risk assessment is required to obtain a good understanding of the site’s history, setting and potential to be affected by contamination.
+A preliminary risk assessment is required to obtain a suitable understanding of the site’s history, setting and potential to be affected by contamination.
 A contaminated land report can include desk study research, consultation with the Local Authority and a field reconnaissance survey.

 Our desk study survey work in Surrey shows how a site survey revealed evidence of past contaminative activity on a proposed agricultural development.
 This could have created significant business impacts for the client, meaning that more intrusive work was required.

 Phase 2 – Intrusive Investigation

 If the desk study for the contaminated land report indicates potential for contamination, an intrusive site investigation and refined risk assessment will be required.
 This will determine whether there are any unacceptable risks to people, property or the environment.

 The type of work required depends on the information provided by the contaminated land report.
 This can range from a simple soil sampling exercise using hand dug pits to borehole drilling, soil testing and groundwater and gas monitoring.

 If the intrusive investigation identifies any unacceptable risks, then remediation or mitigation measures may be required to enable a development project to proceed.
 Remediation involves the clean-up of a site to ensure that it is safe and suitable for use.

 Both involve the breaking of the ‘pollutant linkage’ so that the pollutant cannot cause harm and the site can be considered as ‘suitable for use’.
 There are many ways to do this from the traditional removal of contamination, to on-site treatment, or the use of barrier membranes or capping.